 How long can benefits be payable for a claim?
-Choice of Benefit Period: 1 ye What is the maximum proportion of your income that can be covered?
-70% of the first \$20,000 p 50% of the next \$20,000 p 20% of your remaining Ear Occupation definition used in Totally Unable to Work definition: Own Occupation How much is payable if you are: Totally Unable to Work 1 Benefit Amount3 Partially Unable to Work ^{1,2} Benefit Amount 3 less 75% of
+Choice of Benefit Period: 1 year, 2 years or 5 years What is the maximum proportion of your income that can be covered?
+70% of the first \$25,000 per month (\$300,000 per annum) of your Earnings; 50% of the next \$16,666 per month (\$200,000 per annum) of your Earnings; and 20% of your remaining Earnings.
+Occupation definition used in Totally Unable to Work definition: Own Occupation How much is payable if you are: Totally Unable to Work 1 Benefit Amount 3 Partially Unable to Work ^{1,2} Benefit Amount3 less 75% of Earnings while on claim

-[†]The amount payable may be reduced if an offset applies (refer to Section 2.6.5 for details).
-2The amount payable may be subject to an adjustment (refer to 'When we will adjust your benefit payments' in Section 2.6.1).
+1The amount payable may be reduced if an offset applies (refer to Section 2.6.5 for details).

+2The amount payable may be subject to an adjustment (refer to 'When will we adjust your benefit payments?' in Section 2.6.1).

 3If the Benefit Period which applies is 5 year and the claim started after the Policy anniversary before your 60th birthday, the amount used to calculate the benefit payable will be 2/3rd of the Benefit Amount after the Claim Period exceeds 24 months.